Aidantb8/Homelab/README.md

 - **Jellyfin**: A media server for streaming content, accessible via Tailscale VPN.
 - **Filebrowser**: A web-based file manager for accessing files stored on the NAS (`/dev/sdb*`).
 - **Tailscale**: A VPN solution for secure remote access to the homelab without exposing services to the broader internet.
+- **Immich**: A self-hosted photo and video backup solution, designed for automatic uploads from mobile devices, with AI-powered search and tagging for easy organization.

 ---